 Japan can be very expensive, but it doesn’t have to be!
 Our flights and hotel stays totaled less than $400!!
 We weren’t exactly roughing it, either.
 This trip is a great example of the value that you can get out of miles and points.

 In this post, I’ll show the breakdown of our flights and hotels and how many miles/points we redeemed for each.
 I’ll explain how we booked the flights and how you can earn the points needed for similar flights.
-It’s easier (and quicker) than you would think.
+It’s easier (and quicker) than you may think.

 Business class flights and a week at Ritz-Carlton properties in Japan for $388